Upgrade to the __tier_name__

 Ice anglers targeting the so-called Inland Sea or Northeast Arm of Lake Champlain, in particular, have a chance to haul in landlocked Atlantic salmon.

-As on the other large lakes and bays listed here, ice anglers working Lake Erie must be cognizant of the dangers posed by big currents under the ice roofing the offshore lake expanse.
+As with the other large lakes and bays listed here, ice anglers working Lake Erie must be cognizant of the dangers posed by big currents under the ice roofing the offshore lake expanse.

-Green Bay’s as known for its ace fishing opportunities as much as a certain green-and-gold football team and its Cheesehead-wearing fans.
+Green Bay is as known for its ice fishing opportunities as it is for a certain green-and-gold football team and its Cheesehead-wearing fans.
 Ice fishing here on this huge (1,626-square-mile) arm of Lake Michigan—from which it’s mostly cordoned off by the Door Peninsula—primarily targets walleye and whitefish, though perch, northern pike, and brown trout are also sometimes caught.

-The biggest natural inland lake on Michigan’s wild and wonderful Upper Peninsula, Lake Gogebic provides top-notch ice fishing for the hardy souls prepared to brave the often-fierce cold of the North Woods.
+The biggest natural inland lake in Michigan’s wild and wonderful Upper Peninsula, Lake Gogebic provides top-notch ice fishing for the hardy souls prepared to brave the often-fierce cold of the North Woods.

 Edged by the Ottawa National Forest (and Lake Gogebic State Park), this lake is most celebrated for its jumbo perch, though walleye, crappie, and various other freshwater gamefish may be hooked as well.

 Set along the Richardson Highway about 60 miles southeast of Fairbanks, Birch Lake offers an easily accessible introduction to how good ice fishing in the bush of the Alaskan interior can be.
-Close to the Tanana River, this lake tempts with coho and Chinook salmon as well as Arctic char, Arctic grayling, and rainbows.
+Close to the Tanana River, this lake tempts with Arctic char, Arctic grayling, and rainbows.

 The state of Alaska manages ice-fishing huts at Birch Lake that are available for rent.